Jo Pavey: Track and road running

 In 2006 Pavey began competing in road races.
 After illness ruled her out of the Olympic 5000 m and led to a disappointing twelfth place in the 2008 Beijing Olympic Games 10000m, she announced her intentions of continuing her career until 2012 and a potential move up in distance to the marathon.
 Her road running career major race wins included the Great South Run (2006, 2012) and the Great Manchester Run (2007, 2008).
 She finished third in the 2008 Great North Run, just 2 seconds behind winner Gete Wami.

-Pavey won bronze in the 10000 m at the 2007 World Championships in Athletics, behind Tirunesh Dibaba and finished 8th in the 5000m final.
+After originally coming in 4th place Pavey won bronze in the 10000 m at the 2007 World Championships in Athletics, behind Tirunesh Dibaba after silver medalist Elvan Abeylegesse was later disqualified for doping offences and finished 8th in the 5000m final.
 Pavey is one of only three female British athletes to have ever won a medal in the distance running events (5000m, 10000m and marathon) at global level (World Championships and Olympic Games) - along with Paula Radcliffe and Liz McColgan.
 She qualified to compete in the 5000 m and 10000 m at the 2008 Beijing Olympics.
 Due to illness she did not start in the 5000 m but finished twelfth in the 10000 m, with a time of 31:12.30.

 At the beginning of the 2009 athletics season, Pavey revealed that she was pregnant and, as a result, she would miss both the 2009 London Marathon and 2009 World Championships.
 In September 2009, Jo and her husband Gavin, had their first child, Jacob.